 However, since headless commerce has a decoupled front end and back end, endless possibilities are created in the making for customisation.
 In short, if changes are required, all that is needed here is a front end developer.

-From implementing a custom checkout flow to adding a new field to a customer account, both procedures are very straightforward, making the execution of tasks like this much simpler with headless commerce architecture.
+From implementing a custom checkout flow to adding a new field to a customer account, both procedures are very straightforward for Shopify stores, making the execution of tasks like this much simpler with headless commerce architecture.

 The Benefits of Headless Commerce

 What are the benefits of headless commerce?
-Here are 7 reasons why we believe brands have made the switch:
+Here are 7 reasons why we believe brands on ecommerce platforms such as Shopify have made the switch: